Sweet Katie Burgundy Desert Willow

 A multi-stemmed selection that can be trained to a single trunk; fragrant burgundy-violet blooms from late spring until fall; produces fewer of the weeping pods that persist into winter; drought tolerant, watering should be deep and infrequent

 Sweet Katie Burgundy Desert Willow features showy clusters of fragrant burgundy trumpet-shaped flowers with violet overtones and yellow throats at the ends of the branches from late spring to early fall.
-It has emerald green foliage throughout the season.
+It has emerald green deciduous foliage.
 The narrow leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.

 Sweet Katie Burgundy Desert Willow is a multi-stemmed deciduous tree with a rounded form and gracefully weeping branches.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.